Ha just made it back to the broadcast complex here in the nick of time.

 But then let's take them down if all these behavioral indicators are improving.

-Once they go up, once once those cameras are up, hell, I spotted them here in our little town the other day at one of the intersections.
+Once they go up, once those cameras are up, hell, I spotted them here in our little town the other day at one of the intersections.

-Primary thing, well, we're gonna make sure that we catch everybody that uh makes a traffic infraction.
+The primary thing, well, we're going to make sure that we catch everybody that makes a traffic infraction or whatever the word traffic that runs a red light or whatever.

-For those you conspiracy theorists out there will eat this up.
+For those, you conspiracy theorists out there will eat this up.

 All right.